microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 - Go to the [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois) and look for "Azure Database for MySQL servers" in the search box.
 - Create a new database
   - Write down the password in a safe place
-  - You can choose the low-budget "Basic" database
+  - You can choose a low-budget "Basic" database

 ![Create MySQL database](media/01-create-mysql.png)